Limited-Angle Tomography Reconstruction via Projector Guided 3D Diffusion: Introduction

-These difficulties stem from incomplete Fourier coverage, which is commonly referred to as {\it the missing wedge problem} and causes elongation, streaking, and loss of structural fidelity.
-The severity of these artifacts rapidly increases as the angular range decreases~\cite{Kak01,wang23d}.
-Nevertheless, there are some very good reasons to do this.
-Since fewer images are acquired, it lowers both electron dose and acquisition time, which is critical for preserving radiation-sensitive biological structures~\cite{Frank06,Grant15}.
-Narrow ranges also improve mechanical stability because the specimen remains closer to the optical axis.
-This reduces stage drift, defocus variation, and projection distortions that commonly occur at high tilts~\cite{Mastronarde05}.
-Therefore, the individual images are of higher and more uniform quality, which increases the accuracy of alignment and stability of the reconstruction.
-In addition, narrow ranges make tomography feasible for thick, fragile, or geometrically constrained specimens that cannot tolerate large angular excursions~\cite{Midgley03,Leis09}.
-In short, robust reconstruction from very limited angular coverage would expand the applicability of electron tomography to experimental conditions that are currently inaccessible with conventional acquisition strategies.
+In spite of these difficulties, the pursuit of tomography with such limited tilt ranges has several advantages.
+First, acquiring fewer images reduces the total electron dose and shortens the acquisition time, which is critical for preserving radiation-sensitive biological structures~\cite{Frank06, Grant15}.
+Second, a narrow tilt range improves data quality because large tilt angles increase the effective specimen thickness, leading to enhanced multiple scattering and reduced image contrast.
+In addition, mechanical positioning errors, drift, and defocus gradients become more pronounced at high tilts, resulting in projection distortions and reduced alignment accuracy~\cite{Mastronarde05}.
+As a result, individual projection images are of higher and more uniform quality, improving alignment accuracy and reconstruction stability.
+In addition, narrow tilt ranges make tomography feasible for thick, fragile, or geometrically constrained specimens that cannot tolerate large angular excursions~\cite{Midgley03, Leis09}.
+In short, a robust reconstruction method for extremely limited angular coverage would significantly expand the applicability of electron tomography to experimental conditions currently inaccessible with conventional acquisition strategies.

-Thus, we introduce \ours{}, a projector-guided 3D conditional diffusion framework tailored to LACT~\cite{Ho22a,saharia2022,Liu23k}.
-Unlike earlier diffusion-based methods that act on 2D slices, \ours{} is trained directly on volumetric data to capture inter-slice correlations and maintain cross-slice consistency.
-To bridge diffusion outputs with experimental measurements, we adopt a projection-based correction strategy inspired by~\cite{Chung22a,Chung23a,Zheng22a}, which enforces data fidelity at each denoising step in a simple, efficient, and accurate manner (Fig.~\ref{fig:full_pipeline}).
-To address the lack of artifact-free ground truth in (S)TEM, we synthesize tilt series from high-quality FIB-SEM volumes using a physics-motivated simulator, producing training data that are statistically close to real measurements.

-As a result, \ours{} yields qualitatively better result than conventional filtered backprojection (FBP)~\cite{Kak01}, iterative reconstruction solution SART~\cite{Zheng22a}, and state-of-the-art baselines~\cite{Chung23a,Liu23k} for tilt ranges in the order of $10^\circ$ or less, far below the $60^\circ$ to $100^\circ$ ranges typically required by other methods.
-Fig.~\ref{fig:teaser} depicts one example of that.
-Importantly, these results were obtained given only the training on synthetic data mentioned above and without any fine-tuning.
-This makes our algorithm practical even though actual ground-truth data is almost impossible to obtain because all tomographic reconstructions are affected to a certain extent by the missing wedge problem.

-To provide a quantitative evaluation nevertheless, we also compare \ours{} against the baselines on synthetic tomography datasets, on which it also delivers the best accuracy.